Home & Contents FAQs

 A home emergency is a sudden and unforeseen incident that occurs to your home (but not your contents) and that requires the urgent attention of a tradesperson.

 Some geographical limitations apply to availability of cover.
-That is, there are certain areas of Australia in which it is not currently available.
+That is, there are certain areas of Australia in which GIO Home Assist is not currently available.
+If you take out a quote online and the Home Assist optional cover is not available to select, it is unavailable at your location.

 In the event of a home emergency, GIO Home Assist will be able to dispatch a plumber, an electrician, a locksmith, and/or a carpenter.

-No. As part of the agreement, only a qualified GIO Home Assist Tradesperson can be used.
+No. Only a qualified GIO Home Assist Tradesperson can be used.

 You are entitled to receive three emergency call-outs during the period of insurance.
 Additionally, if it is determined that two tradespersons are required to attend to your single home emergency, then two emergency call-outs will be deducted from your entitlement.